Last updated: 8 December 2021

-However, employers still have a legal responsibility to protect their employees and others from risks to their health and safety.
+Employers have a legal responsibility to protect their employees and others from risks to their health and safety.
 Your employer should be able to explain to you the measures they have in place to keep you safe at work.
-Some employers may request employees to undertake regular testing for COVID-19 to identify people who are asymptomatic.
+Some employers may request employees to undertake regular testing for COVID-19, to identify people who are asymptomatic.

 If you need support to work at home or in the workplace you can apply for Access to Work.
 Access to Work may provide support for the disability-related extra costs of working that are beyond standard reasonable adjustments an employer must provide.
 Access to Work should prioritise applications from disabled people who are in the clinically extremely vulnerable group.

-You may be eligible for Statutory Sick Pay or Employment and Support Allowance if you are sick or incapable of work, either due to coronavirus or other health reasons, subject to meeting the eligibility conditions.
+You may be eligible for Statutory Sick Pay or Employment and Support Allowance if you are sick or incapable of work, because of coronavirus or other health reasons, subject to meeting the eligibility conditions.

-It is important that children attend school for their education, wellbeing, mental health and long-term development.
-Clinically extremely vulnerable pupils and students should have returned to their school or other educational setting.
-This includes early year’s provision, wraparound childcare and applicable out-of-school settings.
+It is important that children attend school for their education, wellbeing, mental health, and long-term development.

 Where parents are concerned about their child’s attendance, they should speak to their child’s educational setting about their concerns and discuss the measures that have been put in place to reduce the risk.
 They should also discuss other measures that can be put in place to ensure their children can regularly attend.

-Also rapid lateral flow tests available have been made available to schools and colleges.
+Also rapid lateral flow tests have been made available to schools and colleges.
 Lateral flow tests can also be accessed directly for households of primary and secondary school pupils and for households of primary and secondary school staff.
-This testing will also help keep safe those in the community who are clinically extremely vulnerable and their families.
+This testing will also help keep safe those in the community who are clinically extremely vulnerable, as well as their families.